okviz/okviz.github.io/_docs/smart-filter-pro/mode/search.md

 internal:           search
 version:            2.1.6
 ---
 Search mode is the simplified version of the [Filter mode](filter).
 This working mode is faster and easier to use.
-It allows entering or pasting long list of values and dynamic searching without sacrificing the overall performance.
+It allows entering or pasting a long list of values and dynamic searching without sacrificing the overall performance.
 The Search mode allows to apply filters even automatically on typing.

 <img src="images/search-mode.png" width="600">